warpdotdev/docs/features/launch-configurations.md

 ## What is it?

-Warp's Launch Configurations allow you to save your configuration of windows, tabs, and panes to a yaml file.
-This allows you to quickly get up and running for different tasks.
+Launch Configurations enables a quick way to save your configuration of windows, tabs, and panes to a yaml file.
+It allows you to quickly get back up and running with different tasks.

 ## How to access it